 Bull Prairie Reservoir: This reservoir is located 21 miles north of Spray on Hwy 207 and Forest Road 2039.
 It is open year-round and is stocked with fingerling and trophy rainbow each spring.
 There is a boat launch, fishing docks, a hiking trail and a Forest Service campground at the reservoir.

 Cold Springs Reservoir: The reservoir is open to fishing from March 1 to Sept.
 30. The reservoir contains white crappie and largemouth bass and brown bullhead.
 White crappie grow quite large with many fish in the 12 to 14-inch range.
 The best fishing is in spring and early summer, prior to irrigation drawdown of the reservoir.
 The reservoir is approximately 4 mile east of Hermiston.

 Grande Ronde, Wallowa, and Imnaha basin streams:

-TROUT: Open for trout May 24.
+TROUT: Open for trout May 23.
 Spring runoff results in high flows which generally make trout fishing a challenge early in the season.
-However, anglers do find some success on the slow margins of the rivers where fish are seeking refuge from turbulent water.
+However, with low snow pack early fishing may be good with access to ample holding water.
+The Wallowa also has a fantastic golden stone hatch that often comes off during late June and early July.
 Best success occurs after early June in the lower reaches of the Grande Ronde, Wallowa and Imnaha rivers.